 - metals (arsenic, cadmium, chromium, copper, lead, nickel and zinc)

 In summer we also test key recreational sites weekly for E. coli and blue-green algae, which can cause skin irritation or illnesses for people and pets that come into contact with the river.
-Our monitoring results are used to calculate the EPA’s Yarra Watch forecasts.
+Our monitoring results are used to calculate the EPA’s Yarra Watch forecasts, with a summary also available in the EPA’s annual report cards.

 Our data is also shared with the Department of Environment, Land, Water and Planning, who audits any changes to our monitoring network and sets policies and objectives for improving river health.
 It can be downloaded from their Water Measurement Information System.